 Ruth Labardee is the Director of Health System Nursing Quality and Evidence-Based Practice at The Ohio State University Wexner Medical Center (OSUWMC) and an adjunct professor at The Ohio State University College of Nursing.
 Her professional background includes nursing policy development, nursing education and maternal newborn nursing.
 Ruth is committed to ensuring that “the evidence” is considered whenever nursing practice decisions are made.

-Penelope F. Gorsuch, DNP, RN, NEA-BC, EBP-C, FACHE, USAF Col (ret), clinical core assistant director, the Helene Fuld Health Trust National Institute for Evidence-based Practice in Nursing and Healthcare, and assistant professor of clinical practice, College of Nursing, all at The Ohio State University.
-Dr. Gorsuch is a retired Colonel from the United States Air Force (USAF) with 28 years of service in numerous clinical and leadership positions and served as the Associate Director of Patient Care Services/Nurse Executive for the Dayton Veteran’s Administration (VA) Medical Center.
+Dr. Gorsuch is also Assistant Professor of Practice at The Ohio State University College of Nursing and a retired Colonel from the United States Air Force (USAF) with 28 years of service in numerous clinical and leadership positions.
+She has also served as the Associate Director of Patient Care Services/Nurse Executive for the Dayton Veteran’s Administration (VA) Medical Center.
 The American Nurses Credentialing Center (ANCC) has recognized Dr. Gorsuch as a Content Expert in Evidence-based Practice (EBP) and she has earned the designation of Evidence-based Practice Certificate (EBP-C) holder from the Accreditation Board for Specialty Nursing Certification.
 From 2014-2017, she was adjunct faculty for Wright State University College of Nursing and served on their Academic and Strategic Planning Board.
 She is the Primary Investigator on an EBP TriService Nursing Research Grant entitled: “Impact of Formal Education on Evidence-based Practice Competence of Nurse Teams.”
 In 2018, Gorsuch achieved Fellow status by attaining her FACHE credential through the American College of Healthcare Executives.

 Kara is the Administrative Associate for the Helene Fuld Health Trust National Institute for Evidence-based Practice in Nursing and Healthcare.
 In her role, she is the first point of contact and resource for callers and visitors to the Fuld Institute for EBP.
 Kara organizes schedules, travel, and conference attendance and keeps daily operations running smoothly.
 Kara has been at the university since 2018.